Do you want to automate your manufacturing business? This article offers a detailed insight into the core concepts of automation for manufacturers.

 Manufacturing with computer integration (CIM)

-The first type of manufacturing automation is undoubtedly the integration of computers into the whole production process.
+A major type of manufacturing automation is undoubtedly the integration of computers into the whole production process.
 In this regard, automation can come in two forms.
 On the one hand, computers connected to various sensors may be used to analyze the existing manufacturing process and later perfect it.
 On the other hand, there’s also equipment that uses computers as the core control frameworks.
 For instance, Computer Numerical Control, which we’ll review in the next section of the presented article, represents a perfect example of this approach to manufacturing.
 You can use computers to configure every aspect of production by, for example, clearly delineating how they should proceed with the processing of raw materials.

 IIoT